Heat pumps are a lower carbon choice for heating, quickly becoming an attractive solution for heating UK homes. But how much do they cost?

 Installation is going to make up the biggest part of your heat pump cost, but there’s plenty of help at hand from the government.

 As well as 0% VAT on all installations, homeowners in England and Wales can also use the Boiler Upgrade Scheme to apply for up to £7,500 in grants towards your costs.
 If you’re in Scotland, it can be up to £9,000.
 Many electricity suppliers are also offering specific tariffs which are designed to minimise the cost of running your heat pump.
-And we’ll do everything we can to help you get over the line, and into a more responsible age of home heating.

 Find out more about heat pumps